Date: Thu, 2 Mar 2006

 "Groovy!
 I'll be in the kitchen admiring my reflection in the medium green radioactive Fiestaware," Donny exclaimed to no one, unless Little Jimmy Osmond was still in the room, practicing that weird jumping stage bow of his.
 That thing that was sort of midway between a bow and a curtsey.
 Whatever that was.

-Months later, Marie finally emerged from her fevered, inventor-ish seclusion.
+Months later, as Donny was just about finished with the dishes, Marie finally emerged from her fevered, inventor-ish seclusion.
 "Tuh-DUH!" she exclaimed.
 "I sing while the tea kettle whistles.
 What do you think?"

 "It blows," said Donny.